google/skia/site/docs/dev/gardening/_index.md

 You should triage Chromium and Skia bugs that show up under "Untriaged Bugs" on the [status page](https://status.skia.org).
 The Android Gardener will triage the untriaged Android Bugs.
-For a more detailed view of bugs see [Skia Bugs Central](https://bugs-central.skia.org/).
+The GPU Gardener will triage the untriaged OSS-Fuzz Bugs.
+For a more detailed view of bugs see
+[Skia Bugs Central](https://bugs-central.skia.org/).

 <a name="blamer"></a>